-I chose the name Great Eastern Sun for my counseling practice because it reminds me of how I want to be in this world.
-In the teachings out of the Shambhala tradition (see http://www.dharma-haven.org/shambhala.html), the symbol “Great Eastern Sun” is used to refer to our potential to approach the world with gentleness, courage and self-knowledge rather than violence and aggression.
-As the metaphor suggests, the sun always rises—a symbolic manifestation of our ongoing capacity to make contact with what is good, right and just.
+I chose the name Great Eastern Sun for my private practice because it reminds me of how I want to be in this world.
+In the teachings of the Shambhala tradition, the symbol “Great Eastern Sun” is used to refer to our potential to approach the world with gentleness, courage, and self-knowledge rather than violence and aggression.
+As the metaphor suggests, the sun always rises—a symbolic manifestation of our ongoing capacity to make contact with what is good, right, and just.

 About me, professionally

-Being a psychotherapist feels like a natural outcome of my life so far.
+Being a psychotherapist and coach feels like a natural outcome of my life so far.
 I have not always been in this profession, having also worked in business and high tech.
 Even in those professions, I had a certain psychological perspective that added greater context to my work.
-For example, as a Certified Public Accountant, I was fascinated by all the ways people reacted to financial information.
-While financial data can be a rather abstract representation of a situation, a person’s response to that data always seemed to point to what was really going on.
+For example, as a Certified Public Accountant, I was fascinated by the different ways people reacted to financial information.
+While financial data can be a rather abstract representation of a situation, a person’s response to that data always seemed to indicate in a concrete way what was really going on.
 As I became increasingly interested in why people behave the way they do, I found myself on a parallel path of self-discovery.

-In my twenties, I studied philosophy and Western psychology at the University of Virginia in Charlottesville.
-Later, I delved into Eastern practices, such as yoga, tai chi, meditation and other spiritual practices.
-These pursuits ultimately led me to Naropa University, the Buddhist-inspired university where I trained as a psychotherapist and learned to integrate contemplative practices with Western and Eastern psychology.
-To this day, my life and work continue to evolve through meditation and yoga.
+Early in my adult development, I studied philosophy, western psychology, and business at the University of Virginia in Charlottesville.
+Later, I delved into eastern practices, such as yoga, tai chi, meditation, and other spiritual disciplines.
+These pursuits ultimately led me to Naropa University, where I trained as a psychotherapist and learned to integrate mindfulness practices with western and eastern psychology.
+Now, as a coach, I hold similar perspectives.

-From a professional standpoint, I describe myself as an integrative psychotherapist, making use of body, mind and spiritual practices to assist in healing.
+From a professional standpoint, I describe myself as an integrative psychotherapist and coach, making use of body, mind, and spiritual practices to assist in facilitating personal growth.
 Central to my work is helping you become aware of disowned or unresolved aspects of yourself so that you can integrate these parts of you into a more cohesive personality.
-Through the process of integration, you learn to be less defensive and reactionary, and more flexible and spontaneous.
-You can learn to live with more intention and clarity rather than with disappointment, resentment or compulsiveness.
-I have done this kind of work, and I believe you can, too.
+Through the process of integration, you can learn to be less defensive and reactionary, and more flexible and spontaneous.
+You can live with more intention and clarity rather than with disappointment, resentment, or compulsiveness.
+I have done this kind of work and so can you.

 About me, personally